-With the summer holidays right around the corner, it’s time for Year 6 children to say goodbye to primary school and get ready for a fresh start.
+With the summer holidays almost over, it’s time for Year 6 children to say goodbye to primary school and get ready for a fresh start.
 Starting secondary school is an exciting time, full of new challenges.
 For many children, it’s the first time they will need to get to school independently.

 Research indicates that how children get to school has a big impact on their mood, academic performance and physical wellbeing.
 Walking or cycling improves sleep, reduces stress and helps aid concentration, so your child arrives at school ready to learn.